 Some important government schemes important for the UPSC exam are mentioned in the table below:

 The Local Area Development Scheme known as MPLADS is a government scheme launched on 23rd December 1993.
 This central sector scheme was developed as an initiative to enable the parliament members to recommend developmental work in their constituencies based on locally felt needs.
 These developmental works mainly focused on the areas of national priorities such as drinking water, education, public health, sanitation, roads, etc.

 The scheme, Members of Parliament Local Area Development Scheme (MPLADS) was started by late Prime Minister P.V.
 Narasimha Rao.
-This scheme is now administered by Ministry of Statistics and Implementation but was initially administered by the Ministry of Rural Development.
+This scheme is now administered by the Ministry of Statistics and Implementation but was earlier administered by the Ministry of Rural Development.

 Key Features of MPLADS

 In addition to the regular State Government departments and the three levels of Panchayats, the rural areas of many districts are also being serviced by Area Development Authorities/Rural Development Boards.
 These organizations receive sizeable grants from both the Union and the State Governments for schematic expenditure in their jurisdiction with emphasis on crop improvement, creation of minor irrigation facilities, up-gradation of local infrastructure, and other area-specific needs.

 Government schemes are an important part of the UPSC syllabus.
 Aspirants must be thorough with the objectives and the activities of these major schemes for the IAS exam.

 Some of the key features of the Members of Parliament Local Area Development Scheme (MPLADS) are:

 - It is a government-funded scheme where the annual fund provided to each MP constituency is Rs.
 5 crores.